I'm a retired nurse who loves to write short stories, travel and medical articles.

 The Gilded Age Houses of the Newport Mansions

-This hub will focus on three "cottages" which are known as the Gilded Age Houses of the Newport Mansions- the Marble House, the Breakers and the Elms.
-Each has been restored and preserved by the ongoing efforts of the Preservation Society of Newport County, a private non-profit educational organization founded in 1945, which maintains a total of 10 historic house museums that display an extraordinary cross section of American architectures and interiors.
+This hub will focus on three "cottages" which are known as the Gilded Age Houses of the Newport Mansions- the Marble House, the Breakers, and the Elms.
+Each cottage has been restored and preserved by the ongoing efforts of the Preservation Society of Newport County, a private non-profit educational organization founded in 1945, which maintains a total of 10 historic house museums that display an extraordinary cross-section of American architectures and interiors.

 Tickets for the mansions pictured in this hub can be purchased as a group or individually and include an audio tour (also available in French, German and Spanish translations) allowing you to listen to the voices, memories and experiences of generations of people who lived and worked in these mansions.
 Specific ticket and touring information can be viewed online at The Preservation Society of Newport County website which is listed below.